-Recent one news in Pokhara, took my attention and attracted me to do something like that through my writings.
-It was one open air free concert ‘Music For Revival’ for all performed by superstars and musicians.
-This concert organized by the Pokhara Tourism Revival Committee (PTRC) to reunite, revive, rebuild and recover the beautiful Nepal.
+Recent one news in Pokhara took my attention and attracted me to do something like that through my writings.
+It was one open-air free concert ‘Music For Revival’ for all performed by superstars and musicians.
+This concert organized by the Pokhara Tourism Revival Committee (PTRC) to reunite, revive, rebuild and recover beautiful Nepal.
 WOW!
 Such a good initiative!
-Literally, came in my mind if there can be Music For Revival then why not Visit Nepal For Revival too?
+Literally, came to my mind if there can be Music For Revival then why not Visit Nepal For Revival too?
 What do you think? 🙂

 Music For Revival in Pokhara, Nepal Image: Ramesh Aryal/Facebook

 I don’t want to come with details, how much Nepal lost till now.
 Rather, I’d love to come with a positive vibe and some positively good reasons behind to visit Nepal for revival.
 I’m here to spread the love for Nepal, one of the most beautiful countries in the world.